cloud infrastructure

 • HAProxy: Familiar to teams already running HAProxy

-If you're currently running the deprecated Ingress NGINX Controller, here's a practical migration path:
+If you're currently running the deprecated Ingress NGINX Controller, here's the migration path:

-2. Use the ingress2gateway tool — Kubernetes provides this conversion utility to translate Ingress resources into Gateway API resources
+2. Use the ingress2gateway tool.
+Kubernetes provides this conversion utility to translate Ingress resources into Gateway API resources.
+The 1.0 release (March 2026) includes controller-level integration tests verifying behavioral equivalence.

-3. Deploy your chosen Gateway API implementation alongside — run both in parallel during migration
+3. Deploy your chosen Gateway API implementation alongside the existing controller.
+Run both in parallel during migration.

-5. Decommission Ingress NGINX — once all traffic is flowing through the new gateway
+5. Decommission Ingress NGINX.
+Once all traffic flows through the new gateway.

-The key thing to understand: the Gateway API handles everything the Ingress API did, plus native support for TCP/UDP routing, traffic splitting, header-based matching, and gRPC—features that required vendor-specific annotations with Ingress.
+The Gateway API handles everything the Ingress API did, plus native support for TCP/UDP routing, traffic splitting, header-based matching, and gRPC: features that required vendor-specific annotations with Ingress.

 Production Hardening Checklist